Course Description

 This will be a 3-hour online class via Zoom for 3 hours of continuing education credits.

 After registering, you will receive an invitation to the Zoom class via email.
+Zoom invitations will be sent approximately 1 week prior to the class.
 It is important that you respond to the invitation and register for the Zoom class prior to the day of the class.

 Registrations will close for these classes at 9am on the prior business day.